abhi22113/fetch-Data/README.md

 # fetch-Data
-calling an API and fetch into a html
+calling an API and fetch into in a html